ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 `import { atom } from 'nanostores';` - I import `atom` from nanostores.
 The reason I used atom is because we are going to store a string, nothing complicated.

-`type timeFrameTypes = 'Daily' | 'Weekly' | 'Monthly';` - This is typescript, and I wanted to leverage it by restricting the type of value the string would contain, Similar to using a enum. because of this, we know that there can only be 3 different values, & when we set the value, we are only restricted to those 3 values.
+`type timeFrameTypes = 'Daily' | 'Weekly' | 'Monthly';` - This is typescript, and I wanted to leverage it by restricting the type of value the string would contain, Similar to using an enum. because of this, we know that there can only be 3 different values, & when we set the value, we are only restricted to those 3 values.
 This is why I love [Typescript](https://www.typescriptlang.org/).

 `export const timeFrames: timeFrameTypes[] = ['Daily', 'Weekly', 'Monthly'];` - I wanted to store the 3 different values in an array, this is important for [buttons component](./src/components/Buttons.tsx).
 I used this array to display the 3 different time frames & assign event listeners to them.